Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ## Tracking plan

-Every tracking plan consists of one more branches and each branch consists of multiple versions.
-There is only default branch called `main`, create more branches if required.
-All versions in each branch are _published_ (and thus immutable), except one - staging version that allows modifications.
-To make any changes in a tracking plan, you should know _branch_ and its staging _version_ ids.
-To make changes accumulated in the staging version available in Amplitude Analytics, publish the version.
+Every tracking plan consists of one or more branches and each branch consists of multiple versions.
+A branch called `main` is created by default and you can always create more branches if required.
+All versions in each branch are _published_ and immutable except for the _staging_ version which can be modified.
+To make changes to a tracking plan, you'll need the ID of the branch you're making changes to and the ID of staging version on that branch.
+Then, to save your changes and make them available in Amplitude Analytics, you'll need to publish the staging version.
 Examples below show how to do this.

-### Get branch and its staging version ids
+### Get branch and its staging version IDs

-Retrieve `main` branch and its staging version ids.
+Retrieve the `main` branch's ID and its staging version's ID.

 #### Example query